akurasy/DevOps-Complete/README.md

 ![grafana page](./images/grafana-pass.png)

-You will be able to acess to access the grafana server UI
+You will be able to access the grafana server UI

 ![grafana page](./images/grafana1.png)